deathserver23/MeXE402_Midterm_Reyes_Del-Castillo/README.md

 ## Introduction
 Linear Regression (Introduction: Overview of Linear and Logistic Regression.)

+## Linear Regression

+Linear regression analysis is used to predict the value of a variable based on the value of another variable.
+The variable you want to predict is called the dependent variable.
+The variable you are using to predict the other variable's value is called the independent variable.
+When a linear model has one independent variable, the procedure is known as simple linear regression.
+When there are more than one independent variable, statisticians refer to it as multiple regression.
+These models assume that the average value of the dependent variable depends on a linear function of the independent variables.

 ## Logistic Regression

 Logistic regression is a statistical method used for binary classification tasks, where the goal is to predict the probability of an outcome that can take one of two possible values (e.g., success/failure, yes/no).
 The logistic regression model predicts the log-odds of the probability of the positive class (typically labeled as 1).